 In recent years, the problem of human trafficking has multiplied exponentially in the United States.
-At one time, many people thought of trafficking in humans as an offense that only occurred in seedy locales on foreign lands.
+At one time, many people considered this an offense that only occurred in seedy locales on foreign lands.
 The idea of slave labor and child prostitution is deplorable to most Americans, and the fact that these acts occur on American soil is almost unfathomable.
-Statistics show, however, that the United States is a leading destination for trafficking.
+Statistics show, however, that the United States is a leading destination for sex traffickers.

-It is the second most profitable organized crime, following only drug trafficking.
+It is the second most profitable organized crime, following only drugs.

-Sex trafficking and labor trafficking violate both state and federal statutes.
-In the past, the federal government left most trafficking cases to the states to prosecute; however, with the growth of human trafficking in recent years and the interstate nature of many incidents, the United States government has begun to take an active interest.
+Sex and labor trafficking violate both state and federal statutes.
+In the past, the federal government left most cases to the states to prosecute; however, with the growth in the number of cases in recent years and the interstate nature of many incidents, the United States government has begun to take an active interest.
 The FBI, ICE, and other federal agencies conduct sweeps to try to stem the tide .

 The FBI's Innocence Lost National Initiative combines the efforts of the Bureau, the National Center for Missing and Exploited Children, the Department of Justice Child Exploitation and Obscenity Section, and local law enforcement agencies to rescue minors from child prostitution and prosecute traffickers of children.
 The seventh incarnation of the Initiative's Operation Cross Country sting was the largest to date, recovering 105 child victims of sexual exploitation.
 In Oklahoma, three teens aged 16 to 17 were freed from prostitution as a result of Operation Cross Country VII.

-Trafficking in persons, trafficking in humans, and human trafficking are terms used to describe forced or coerced labor or commercial sex.
+Human trafficking is a term used to describe forced or coerced labor or commercial sex.
 It is called "modern slavery," but while the means of coercion and procurement have changed, the tactics have been around since antiquity.

-Although human trafficking is often confused with human smuggling, the two are not the same.
+Although it is often confused with human smuggling, the two are not the same.
 Migrant smuggling involves concealing humans to bring them into the country illegally, without proper documentation.
-While illegal immigrants may soon become victims of human trafficking through debt servitude, trafficking in persons is a separate offense.
+While illegal immigrants may soon become victims of this crime through debt servitude, trafficking in persons is a separate offense.

-Human trafficking does not require transportation as a defining characteristic.
-Often, victims of human sex trafficking are moved from city to city, but this is not always the case.
-Labor trafficking related to forced domestic servitude typically leaves the victim in one home, restricted from movement.
+The crime does not require transportation as a defining characteristic.
+Often, victims of human sex traffickers are moved from city to city, but this is not always the case.
+Labor or forced domestic servitude typically leaves the victim in one home, restricted from movement.

-The heartland is not immune to child prostitution and sex trafficking.
-With its proximity to Texas, one of the leading states for trafficking, and major interstates spanning the borders from north to south and east to west, the state is a hub for trafficking in both drugs and humans.
+The heartland is not immune to child prostitution and sex traffic crimes.
+With its proximity to Texas, one of the leading states for these types of crimes, and major interstates spanning the borders from north to south and east to west, the state is a hub for moving both drugs and humans.
 Since 2007, the National Human Trafficking Resource Center Hotline has received more than 700 calls from Oklahoma.

-Oklahoma's trafficking laws are a part of the state's kidnapping statutes.
-Defined in 21 O.S. § 748, human trafficking is modern-day slavery that includes, but is not limited to, extreme exploitation and the denial of freedom or liberty of an individual for purposes of deriving benefit from that individual's commercial sex act or labor."
+Oklahoma's laws are a part of the state's kidnapping statutes.
+Defined in 21 O.S. § 748, it is modern-day slavery that includes, but is not limited to, extreme exploitation and the denial of freedom or liberty of an individual for purposes of deriving benefit from that individual's commercial sex act or labor."

-Since 2000, the federal government has begun to take a strong stand against human trafficking in all its forms.
-Federal anti-trafficking legislation includes two notable acts on which most state laws are based:
+Since 2000, the federal government has begun to take a strong stand against this crime in all its forms.
+Federal legislation includes two notable acts on which most state laws are based: